locationtech/geotrellis/docs/CQ.rst

 Create a Contribution Questionnaire
 ===================================

-All the new dependencies and all the dependencies updates should be submited as a new CQ into the `ECLIPSE IP Zilla <https://dev.eclipse.org/ipzilla/query.cgi>`__.
+Any dependency changes made to GeoTrellis should be submited as a new CQ into the `ECLIPSE IP Zilla <https://dev.eclipse.org/ipzilla/query.cgi>`__.

 Submitting a CQ